Advertiser Disclosure

 Final Thoughts

-The merger between Korean Air and Asiana Airlines will finally go forward now that it has all the signatures it needs.
+The merger between Korean Air and Asiana Airlines continues to move forward, as it has all the signatures it needs.
 The airlines will eventually merge, though you’ll still see business as usual for a little while from each carrier.
 Star Alliance will lose an airline in the process, and the airlines will focus on expanding their route network while reducing redundancy.

 Ryan Smith's image